leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 And this should output:

 {% highlight bash %}
-"Lets look at John's and Jane's current accounts:"
+"Let's look at John's and Jane's current accounts:"
 "The account name is John Smith and the current balance is 200 pounds."
 "The account name is Jane Doe and the current balance is 300 pounds."
-"Now lets try to transfer 300 pounds from John to Jane:"
+"Now let's try to transfer 300 pounds from John to Jane:"
 "Unable to withdraw.
 John Smith has insufficient funds!"
-"Now lets try to transfer 100 pounds from John to Jane:"
+"Now let's try to transfer 100 pounds from John to Jane:"
 "The account name is John Smith and the current balance is 100 pounds."
 "The account name is Jane Doe and the current balance is 400 pounds."
 {% endhighlight %}